English Freakbeat, Volume 1: Notes on the tracks

 The following information is taken mostly from the CD liner notes.

 The Groundhogs released a dozen albums as a progressive blues band between 1968 and 1976 without gaining deserved stardom, though that incarnation of the band was not started until 1967.
 The band initially formed in late 1963 with the name John Lee's Groundhogs after backing U.S. bluesman John Lee Hooker on tour in England.
 "Shake It" comes from their first of two singles; it was released in the U.S. but not the U.K.

 "Don't Want That" by the Betterdays is the only song on the original release of this album as an LP that does not appear on the CD.
 Their cover of Bo Diddley's "Here 'Tis" that was included on the earlier Pebbles, Volume 6 LP is also among the vinyl-only tracks on that album that were not included on the English Freakbeat, Volume 6 CD.

 The In-Be-Tweens, a predecessor band to Slade, were also known as the N-Betweens and the In-Between and came from Wolverhampton.
 The band was discovered by American punk entrepreneur Kim Fowley, who was the co-writer on this song.

-Five songs on the CD come from The Primitives (originally known as Mal & the Primitives), a Northampton band whose members included Michael Wilding, Elizabeth Taylor's son with actor Michael Wilding.
+Five songs on the CD come from The Primitives (later known as Mal & the Primitives), a Northampton band whose members included Michael Wilding, Elizabeth Taylor's son with actor Michael Wilding.
 The band was mostly based in Italy, where they issued two albums.
 Singer Mal Ryder previously appeared with the Spirits on four pop singles in 1963-1965 and later had a successful career as a solo artist in the 1970s.
 Another song by the Primitives is included on English Freakbeat, Volume 4, along with one of the early Mal Ryder and the Spirits tracks.

 The Loot has several strong connections with the Troggs; bandmember Dave Wright was one of the original members of that band, and "Baby Come Closer", from the first single, was later recorded by the Troggs.
 Also, their label, Page One Records was owned by Troggs manager Larry Page; and Ronnie Bond, the drummer for the Troggs produced many of the songs by the Loot.
 Three members of this band were previously in the Soul Agents, featured on English Freakbeat, Volume 2.